Musician. Painter. Coffee Drinker. Donut Eater. Dog Lover. Champion Moo-er. Happy.

-Renee Vaughan plays new and traditional Nordic music on the nyckelharpa, an instrument that has been around in one form or another for over 700 years.
+Renee Vaughan plays new and traditional Scandinavian music on the nyckelharpa, an instrument that has been around in one form or another for over 700 years.
 The sound is both rustic and ethereal.
 She enjoys high energy slängpolska, contemplative gånglåt and beautiful waltzes.

 Renee performs throughout the midwest with many different musical constellations, and is a regular at the American Swedish Institute, Høstfest and Nisswa-Stämmän Scandinavian music festivals.